indieopensource/open-dev-time-block/terms.md

 ### <a id="Separate_Licenses"></a>Separate Licenses

 Terms under which _Developer_ grants licenses under [Public Licenses](#Public_Licenses) will be interpreted as entirely independent legal documents, without reference to these terms or the circumstances of _Developer_ and _Client_'s agreement.
-The purpose of this rule is to allow _Developer_ and _Client_ to rely on guidance about standardized terms.
+The purpose of this rule is to allow _Developer_ and _Client_ to rely on guidance about standardized _Public License_ terms.

 ### <a id="Enforcement_of_Public_Licenses"></a>Enforcement of Public Licenses